ContactTitle IX Coordinator

 Reporting to the College

-Macalester College encourages anyone who has experienced sexual misconduct (sex or gender-based discrimination, sexual harassment, sexual assault, sexual exploitation, dating/intimate partner violence, domestic violence, or stalking) to report the incident to the College so the College can investigate and respond to such reports.
+Macalester College encourages anyone who has experienced sexual misconduct (sex or gender-based discrimination, sexual harassment, sexual assault, sexual exploitation, dating/intimate partner violence, domestic violence, or stalking) to report the incident to the College so the College can investigate the report and take appropriate responsive action.
 An individual may provide a report to the College by contacting any of the following people:

-You can also make a report to other College employees (including staff, faculty, or student employees), but it is important for you to know that–with the exception of confidential resources, explained below–all College employees who become aware of incidents or allegations of sexual misconduct have a responsibility to report the matter to the Title IX Coordinator.
+You may also choose to report information to Campus Public Safety by calling 651-696-6555 or to other College employees (including staff, faculty, or student employees).
+It is important for you to know that–with the exception of confidential resources, explained below–all College employees who become aware of incidents or allegations of sexual misconduct have a responsibility to report the matter to the Title IX Coordinator.

 Reports to the College should include as much information as possible, to enable the College to respond appropriately.
 Information provided to the Title IX Coordinator must include all relevant details, including the name of the individual reporting the allegation of sexual misconduct, the name(s) of the person(s) accused of the misconduct, other people involved in the incident, and the date, time, and location of the incident.
 Reports can be made by telephone, via email, or in person.